-The School of Pharmacy schedule has time allocated for SI.
+The School of Pharmacy schedule has time allocated for AE.
 The student must report to the designated room at the time assigned by the faculty.
-Attendance at all SI sessions is mandatory.
-Absence must be documented using the same procedure exercised for absence from class.
+Attendance at all AE sessions is mandatory.
+Absence will be documented using the same procedure exercised for absence from class.

-An unexcused absence from SI may result in disciplinary action and/or a faculty recommendation of ineligibility for remediation to the Academic Standards Committee (in the event that a student is unsuccessful in the course).
+An unexcused absence from AE may result in disciplinary action and/or a faculty recommendation of ineligibility for remediation to the Academic Standards Committee (in the event that a student is unsuccessful in the course).

-Release from SI
+Release from AE